BaylorBrangers/Ethogram/README.md

 # Ethogram
-A collection of programs for modeling and analyzing mouse behavior
+A collection of programs for modeling and analyzing innate behaviors in mice

-This project was built to analyze and to try and make sense of 10 years of mouse sexual behavior data.